skeeto/illume/README.md

 These lines are not sent to the LLM.
 Used to annotate conversations.

+### `!prepend STRING`

+Prepend a string to all responses.
+Use this, for example, to prepend an opening `<think>` tag from an inference provider that puts such a tag in their chat template but doesn't include the tag in the response.
+If the string is wrapped in quotes, the contents are backslash-escape decoded *a la* JSON.

 ### `!begin`

 Discard all messages before this line.
 Used to "comment out" headers in